 Deforestation cripples our planet’s ability to filter carbon dioxide from our air.
 Deforestation also threatens endangered species and endangered cultures around the world.

 NGOs behind the visionary plans include Mellowswan Foundation Africa-Tanzania, Megabridge Foundation, Youth Link, Earth Keepers Centre, and many others.
 The plans to fight climate change will conserve forests, while restoring ecosystems and watersheds with more than 100 million new trees just in Tanzania.
 The projects are ready to proceed once funded.

 Sacred Seedlings is a global initiative to support forest conservation, reforestation, urban forestry, sustainable agriculture and wildlife conservation.
 Sustainable land management and land use are critical to the survival of entire ecosystems.
 Sacred Seedlings is a U.S.-based program that supports the vision of local stakeholders.
 We have projects ready across Africa.
 We seek additional projects elsewhere around the world.
 We also seek volunteers, sponsors and donors of cash and in-kind support.

-For more information about these projects, visit http://sacredseedlings.com/deforestation-and-climate-change/
+For more information visit http://sacredseedlings.com/deforestation-and-climate-change/